jim245/cs386team1/Deliverables/Inception.md

 Group Members: Andrew Angus, Colin MacDonald, Jack Watson, Jade Meskill and Zach Trusso <br>

 ## 1. Introduction
 Go Forth and explore this 2D world!
-It is a 2D sidescroller set in the medival period.
+It is a 2D sidescroller set in the medieval period.
 You are tasked by the king to explore a dangerous area and collect relics to bring back to the kingdom.
-Speedrun your way to the end of levels or take time to explore your surrondings and obtain powerups to assist you on your journey.
+Speedrun your way to the end of levels or take time to explore your surroundings and obtain powerups to assist you on your journey.
-This is a risk and reward style speedruning 2d sidescroller!
+This is a risk-and-reward style speedrunning 2d sidescroller!
 Will you perfectly execute your run to the end or opt to acquire special powers to help you later on?
 Do what you think will bring you the best scores and become No.1 on the leaderboard!
-We are aiming to create a unique artstyle to complement the gameplay and in future iterations we hope to expand the lore surrounding the characters.
+We are aiming to create a unique art style to complement the gameplay and in future iterations, we hope to expand the lore surrounding the characters.

 ## 2. Initial value proposition and consumer segments
 ### IVP: